LMSBioinformatics/mrclms.bioinfo.io/README.md

 *  Design for differential occupancy of epigenetic factors by ChIP-seq.
 *  Choice of sequencing parameters for differential splicing analysis.

-If you would like to consult on the design or required power of upcoming or present experiments please contact Thomas Carroll (thomas.carroll@csc.mrc.ac.uk).
+If you would like to consult on the design or required power of upcoming or present experiments please contact Mohammad Mahdi Karimi (mahdi.karimi@lms.mrc.ac.uk).

 Analysis Support
 -------------
 The bioinformatics team provides analysis support for all biological data.
 The team has a large pool of experience in analysis support from initial data processing and QC through to publication.